A Mathematical Explanation of Transformers: The Continuous Model

 \subsection{The continuous setting for Transformers}

+The interpretation of deep neural networks as discretizations of continuous-time dynamical systems has gained considerable traction in recent years~\cite{chen2018neural,ruthotto2020deep,tai2024pottsmgnet,weinan2017proposal}.
+These continuous viewpoints not only deepen theoretical understanding but also provide principled frameworks for architecture design and analysis.

-In this section, we propose a control problem in a continuous setting.
+In this section, we propose a control problem in continuous setting, named continuous Transformer, that reproduces the standard Transformer encoder through a structured discretization scheme.
 The continuous Transformer is a time-dependent integral equation.
-Later, we will show that after discretizations by operator splitting for the time variable $t$ and spatial discretizations for the $\xb, \yb$ variables, the resulting splitting method recovers the Transformer architecture.
+We will subsequently show that after discretizations by operator splitting for the time variable $t$ and spatial discretizations for the $\xb, \yb$ variables, the resulting splitting method recovers the Transformer architecture.
 The Transformer proposed in \cite{vaswani2017attention} consists of three components: attention, layer normalization, and feedforward networks.
 In the derivation of our control problem, we show that each component has a corresponding operation in the integral equation.
 We first focus on single-head attention.
 Our framework can be easily extended to the multi-head case, which will be detailed in Section \ref{sec.multihead}.

 To make the explanation clearer and simpler, our notations and setup will follow \cite{vaswani2017attention}, but in a continuous counterpart.
+We consider bounded sets $\Omega_x=[0,L_x]^{d_x},\Omega_y=[0,L_y]^{d_y}$ for $L_x,L_y>0$ and positive integers $d_x,d_y$.
+When $d_x=d_y=1$, this corresponds to a sequence of bounded tokens and a bounded embedding in practice.
 Let $u(\xb,\yb,t)$ be a function of $\xb,\yb$ and time $t$.
 In applications of LLMs, $\xb\in \Omega_x$ refers to the index of tokens, $\yb\in \Omega_y$ refers to entries of token vectors.
 Please refer to Appendix \ref{appendix:A} for explanations of the physical meanings of $\xb, \yb$, and $u$ for applications of Transformers to LLM.

 As stated in \cite{vaswani2017attention}, attention is all you need for the Transformer.
 In fact, we show below that the attention layer has a very simple mathematical explanation in the continuous setting.
 It consists of integral transformations on the input functions to extract features with three different kernels.
 We use features extracted from the first two kernels to generate the attention score through a softmax operator, and then multiply the attention score by the feature extracted from the third kernel to compute the output.
 All three kernels in the integral transformation will be parameterized as learnable variables, see (\ref{eq:control0}).